forklifters/mobile-ios-sdk-releases/README.md

 #### Add AccessibilityIdentifiers to your App

 In order to ensure tooltip placement accuracy, it is highly recommended to add [accessibilityIdentifiers](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier) to your views.

+You can see a detailed walkthrough of how to add accessibilityIdentifiers to your app [here](https://appcues.wistia.com/medias/kdyikd64q7).

 ## Contact